 But how do we get to risk?
 That’s where we find out that the values we use for the size, latency, capacity, duration, and other numerical attributes of these entities can be represented by distributions.
 With these distributions, we can now execute the built-in Monte Carlo simulator to execute the model as many times as needed to create the distributions for cost, schedule and performance (Resources).
 These distributions represent the uncertainties of achieving each item.
 Those uncertainties are directly related to the probabilities of occurrence for the risk in each area.
 If we add consequence to this probability, we have the estimated value for Risk.
 Of course, LML gives us a Risk class, which has been fully implemented in Innoslate® and visualized using the Risk Matrix diagram.

-Now that we have the first optimization complete, how do we get to the next one: optimization across the design disciplines.
+OK, so now we have the first optimization complete, how do we get to the next one: optimization across the design disciplines.
 LML comes into play there as well.
 LML is an easy to understand language designed for all the stakeholders, including the design engineers, management, users, operators, cost analysts, etc. They all can play their role in the system development, many using their own tools.
 LML provides that common language that anyone can use and we can easily translate what the Electrical or Mechanical or whatever Engineer does into this language.
-Innoslate® also provides the capability to store and view CAD files.
+Innoslate® also provides the capability to store can view CAD files.
 Results from Computational Fluid Dynamics (CFD) codes or other physics-based models can also be captured as Artifacts.
 We can take the summary results and translate them into the performance distributions used in the Monte Carlo calculations.
 For example, if we use Riverbed to characterize the capacity (bandwidth) and latency of a network, we take those resulting distribution and use them to refine our model.
 We can then rerun the Monte Carlo calculation and see the impact.